Our Team

 Christi Stevens (she/her).
 Paralegal.

-Karina Valenzuela (she/her).
-Paralegal.
+Karina Valenzuela (she/her)

 Karina came to ACLC after six years with Legal Aid of Northwest Texas.
 She is a certified paralegal and member of the State Bar of Texas' Paralegal Division, and has volunteered as a Dallas CASA advocate since 2017.